herbrine8403/TouchController-iOSTest/README.md

 - [Pojav Glow·Worm](https://github.com/Vera-Firefly/Pojav-Glow-Worm)
 - [My fork of PojavLauncher](https://github.com/TouchController/PojavLauncher)(No longer update)

-Support for touch screen for X11 and Wayland on Linux may be added in the future. iOS and macOS will not be supported because I don't have corresponding environment and devices, but pull requests for iOS and macOS supported will be accepted.
+Support for touch screen for X11 on Linux may be added in the future. iOS and macOS will not be supported because I don't have corresponding environment and devices, but pull requests for iOS and macOS supported will be accepted.